 Information architecture

-Last modified on Wed 06 Mar 2024
+Last modified on Fri 02 Aug 2024

-Information architecture is a part of the design process where we define the complete screen flow and necessary information for the new app or a website.
+Information architecture is a part of the design process where we define the complete screen flow and necessary information for the new app or website.

 It helps us keep the app simple and structured so that users can navigate through different features easily.
 Having a defined information architecture before designing screens helps us stay focused on the screen content and elements.